dskarbek/OregonTrailRace/docs/calamities.md

   dead oxen you can mend it with one action (whether playing an oxen supply card or using the mend a calamity action of a town).
   All the dead oxen effects are removed with one shot.<br>
-  In a worst case scenario where you have had two dead oxen cards and a second inadequate grass and a second bad water calamity played on you in one round, then when it comes to your turn, you have size calamity cards on you that each individually cause "dead oxen".
+  In a worst case scenario where you have had two dead oxen cards and a second inadequate grass and a second bad water calamity played on you in one round, then when it comes to your turn, you have six calamity cards on you that each individually cause "dead oxen".
 But, you discard 5 of them for free and only have to mend the dead oxen problem once.
 They simply died of six causes at once, but are replaced just as easily as oxen that die of only a single card.<br>
   As a final note, the directions on the card are confussing because they specifically refer to 2 oxen dying as if you were